-To meet future space needs, the University of California acquired the sixty-acre Mission Bay Campus.
-The first phase of development on the four-acre East Campus includes a new Center for Vision Neuroscience on Block 33 at the corner of 16th and 3rd Streets.
+To meet future space needs, UCSF Health acquired the sixty-acre Mission Bay Campus.
+The first phase of development on the four-acre East Campus includes the new Wayne and Gladys Valley Center for Vision on Block 33 at the corner of 16th and 3rd Streets.
 The building, comprising a twelve-story tower with a five-story podium, features a variety of building enclosure systems and a rooftop garden.
 SGH provided building enclosure commissioning (BECx) services for the project.

 As the building enclosure commissioning provider, SGH worked with the project team during the design phase through performance mockup testing.
 Highlights of our work include the following: